the-human-colossus-foundation/oca-spec/docs/guide/applications/swiss-passport-example.md

 ## Create OCA Bundle

-The process starts with defining passport schema, including all the attributes, their types, formats and so on.
-For this purpose, [ empty XLS template ](https://github.com/THCLab/oca-ecosystem/blob/main/examples/template.xlsx) can be used or already pre-baked template, available [here](https://github.com/THCLab/oca-ecosystem/blob/main/examples/swiss_passport/digital_passport.xlsx).
+The process starts with defining the passport schema, including all the attributes, their types, formats, etc. For this purpose, [ an empty XLS template ](https://github.com/THCLab/oca-ecosystem/blob/main/examples/template.xlsx) can be used or an already pre-baked template, available [here](https://github.com/THCLab/oca-ecosystem/blob/main/examples/swiss_passport/digital_passport.xlsx).
 We will continue with the latter template.

-Next step is to create [ OCA Bundle ](/ecosystem/oca-bundle) from the template and to do so, we will use the [ OCA Browser ](/ecosystem/oca-browser) feature named `Develop`.
+The next step is to create [ OCA Bundle ](/ecosystem/oca-bundle) from the template and to do so, we will use the [ OCA Browser ](/ecosystem/oca-browser) feature named `Develop`.
 Within our Sandbox, we host OCA Browser and we will use it to create the Bundle.
 The browser is accessible [here](https://browser.oca.argo.colossi.network/#/).

 In the `Select OCA File` we use [pre-baked template](https://github.com/THCLab/oca-ecosystem/blob/main/examples/swiss_passport/digital_passport.xlsx). `Select OCA references files` we leave empty and for `Credential` and `Form` layout, we use [these layouts](https://github.com/THCLab/oca-ecosystem/tree/main/examples/swiss_passport/layouts).